AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/adguard-logs.md

 To analyze and diagnose different problems that may potentially arise, the AdGuard support service might need AdGuard log files.
 These files contain records about errors and other events that occurr with the software.
 Below is the brief instruction describing the way to get the log files and send them to the support service if necessary.

+> AdGuard is committed to protecting your privacy.
+We strictly follow our [Privacy Policy](https://adguard.com/en/privacy/windows.html), and we do not collect private information about users.
+Before sending your logs to the support team, please be sure to review the file as it may contain additional information that you don’t want to share.
+If it contains such personal information, we recommend you to delete it first.

+### Debug logs {#debug-logs}

 1. Open the AdGuard settings.
 Go to the *General Settings* section, scroll down to the end of the screen and switch the *Logging Level* to *Debug*.

     ![Debug logging level *border](https://cdn.adtidy.org/content/kb/ad_blocker/windows/solving-problems/adg-logs-1.png)